RaulPPelaez/UAMMD/test/Hydro/ICM_Compressible/README.md

 This test computes the RDF of a LJ liquid using the compressible solver and compares with an equivalent simulation using a BD (no hydrodynamics) solver.
 Produces a plot comparing the two.

+## 4. Moving wall test

+This test places walls at the domain limits in the Z direction.
+The top wall is fixed while an oscillatory velocity in X is imposed on the bottom wall.

+A fluid only simulation is performed and a plot comparing $v_x(z)$ with the theoretical result at several times is generated.

 ## Usage